Mancinek/frontend-nanodegree-arcade-game/README.md

 #Arcade Game - Frogger

 This is a recreation of classic arcade game **Frogger**.
 It is simplified version with easy rules.
 At this stage, this game has no end, you can collect points endlessly.
-This repository gives you basics to further development of game.
+This repository gives you basis to further development of game.

 ##Contents